 With the financial support of Bader Philanthropies, our Pre-RGPP online course has been offered to Roma students free of charge since 2019.
 Students enroll in a7-week program to improve their academic and English skills through taking part in Public Policy and Gender Studies, etc. modules and learn about the university.
 The course - designed, developed, and taught by RGPP faculty - aims at familiarizing future RGPP students with the academic opportunities RGPP provides and helps them improve the skills they need in a challenging English-speaking academic environment.
-The course will be offered again next summer.
+The course is offered during the summers.

 Anzhelika Bielova, Ukraine, MA in psychology